-The 13th annual Swing for a Cure golf outing was held on June 29 this year at the Fort Dodge Country Club.
-The weather was picture perfect with 26 teams enjoying the fun-filled day.
+The 11th annual Swing for a Cure golf outing was held on June 24 this year at the Fort Dodge County Club.
+The weather was picture-perfect with 22 teams enjoying the fun-filled day.
 The outpouring of generosity and support this event receives year after year is a wonderful tribute to this community’s members and businesses.

 The event raises funds that are utilized in the outpatient Diabetes Center at Trinity Regional Medical Center.
 The invaluable education provided by this center gives those with diabetes the knowledge and skills necessary to lead a long and healthy life, reducing the risk for complications from diabetes.
 One in three people will be diagnosed with diabetes in their lifetime.
 When diabetes goes undiagnosed or uncontrolled, serious health complications can occur.
 Early diagnosis and education are key components to living a healthy life with diabetes.

 The Outpatient Diabetes Center at Trinity Regional Medical Center would like to thank the sponsors, participants, organizers, and volunteers at this year’s event.
-Dr. Michael Lee, Dr. Hertko, Sean Hanley, Joe and Sally Kangley, Jamie Johll, and the Trinity Foundation for provide continued support and effort year after year.
+We would like to recognize Dr. Michael Lee, Nik Moser, Jamie Johll, Sean Hanley and the Trinity Foundation for their continued support and effort year after year.

 It is with the support from those involved that we can continue to strengthen our programs and provide quality care for those with type 1 and type 2 diabetes in our community.
 We look forward to seeing you next year, at the 2017 Swing for a Cure golf outing

 Jessica Bailey, Manager

 Jessica Smith, Supervisor